CthulhuIsRight/DND5-API-Explorer/README.md

 # DND5-API-Explorer
-An interactive command-line interface (CLI) to navigate and explore the D&D JSON API dynamically.
+An interactive command-line interface (CLI) to navigate and explore the D&D AIP JSON data dynamically.

 ## Features
 *   Dynamically discovers API endpoints on startup.